hasibzunair/pynotify/README.md

 ```

 ## Usage
-Import the library from TestPyPi (Test Python Packaging Index)
+Make sure you have Python 3.6 or 3.7 installed.
+Then, import the library from TestPyPi (Test Python Packaging Index)

 ```python
 pip install -i https://test.pypi.org/simple/ pynotify